benweint/gquil/NOTES.md

 - [ ] Add a --named arg to ls fields command
 - [ ] Make --interfaces-as-unions work everywhere that --from does
+- [ ] Add a --depth-reverse flag to graph filtering options